asdain/RAP-BUI-1-Tiered-Analysis/README.md

 # Planned updates

 * Full UI for configuration options
-* Support for AOCs with multiple fishing zones (currently have to generate reports separately)
+* Support for AOCs with multiple fishing zones (currently have to generate reports separately) with options for median, max, or lowest advisory values
 * Custom functions to be packaged into a... package
 * Ongoing bug fixes and efficiency upgrades
+* Ongoing improvements to presentation
+* Support for Shiny widget integration

 # Usage